marceloweb/create-domain-nginx/README.md

 ### Steps

-Select the architecture: Debian or RedHat.
+Select one of architecture options: Debian or RedHat.

 Execute the following command: